Welcome to Part 2 in my programming series for educators and early childhood teachers! If you missed Part 1 you might like to catch up here first.

 - Use parent communication and daily/weekly reflections as part of your observation toolkit to save doubling up on documentation.
 Use dates to link together.

-Here’s another brief example of a short observation using the wording of the EYLF instead of having to label every experience with an outcome number…
+Here’s a brief example of a short observation using the wording of the EYLF instead of having to label every experience with an outcome number…

 This observation clearly demonstrates Ruby has a growing understanding of sustainable practices as well as an increased understanding of the interdependence between the land, people and plants.
 Through everyday access to a range of natural materials in her play environment Ruby is showing through moments like this that she has an emerging respect and appreciation for the natural environment.
 I’d like to explore and challenge this emerging interest in growing food and eating it and introduce the basic concept and importance of our interdependence of living things.